Apr (racing team)

 apr Co., Ltd. stylized as äpr, is a Japanese racing team competing in the GT300 class of Super GT as well as in Super Taikyu.
 The team also manufactures and sells parts for automobiles and motorcycles.

 History

-Originally it was the racing division of Apex company, but as it's business expanded, it became a fully independent corporation in 2000 and was rebranded as "apr".
+Originally it was the racing division of Apex company, but as its business expanded, it became a fully independent corporation in 2000 and was rebranded as "apr".

+Super GT

 In 1998, the company began participating in the GT300 class of the JGTC (All Japan GT Championship) (SUPER GT from 2005) as a constructor with the Toyota MR2.
 After winning the championship in 1999, the following year, the company began developing cars with the support of TRD.
 In 2001, the company was also in charge of operations for ARTA's GT300 team.
 In 2003, the company was also responsible for the design and development of the ASL Garaiya GT300 car when the car participated in the race.
 The contract with ARTA ended at the end of the 2010 season.
 In 2012, the company entered the Toyota Prius, the first hybrid car in Super GT, and the Audi R8 LMS ultra.